Most-Watched

 AAC in the Cloud 2018 Conference

-4.26 out of 214 ratings (1460 total views)
+4.26 out of 216 ratings

 As families modelling AAC, we often focus on specific nouns, objects or foods to request, and names of people.
 This session will help families think about expanding to describing words.
 With a descriptive approach, we can enhance social interaction, have more fun, and better develop our kids' language and cognition.